 With so many different types of roofing materials out there, it can be hard to choose which one is best for your home.
 Below we have provided the top 8 most popular types of roofing shingles, their approximate costs for installation, and a little bit of information on their benefits and drawbacks.

 Let’s start with the most common shingle:

-Asphalt shingles are, by far, the more popular of shingles used throughout the Pittsburgh Area.
-With an average installation cost of $1700 to above $8K, these are by far the most cost effective out there.
+Asphalt shingles are, by far, the more popular shingles used throughout the Pittsburgh Area.
+With an average installation cost of $4,000 to above $8,000, these are by far the most cost-effective out there.

 One of the larger concerns for asphalt shingles is their lack of ability to “weather” well in areas where the weather goes through drastic changes.
 When the weather changes suddenly, there is a good chance that the asphalt shingles will crack.
 Even in more temperate areas, asphalt is subject to cracking and damage since they are made from a weaker material.
 Another consideration about asphalt shingles is that they should only be used on roofs that have a steep pitch.

-If you need to repair an asphalt shingle, it is required that the shingle is lifted and roofing cement is added both below and on top.
-Asphalt roofing problem may vary from curled corners to small roof leaks from damage.
+If you need to repair asphalt shingles, it is required that the shingle is lifted and roofing cement is added both below and on top.
+Asphalt roofing problems may vary from curled corners to small roof leaks from damage.
 Depending on the damage, the repair may be as simple as a roofing nail or more extensive where metal flashing is added to prevent water from penetrating the roof deck.

 3. Organic Shingles

-Organic shingles are organic asphalt shingles that are made with recycled rags, paper, cardboard and wood chips.
-They vary in price from less expensive to more expensive depending on the manufacturer and the installer.
+Organic shingles are organic asphalt shingles that are made with recycled rags, paper, cardboard, and wood chips.
+They vary in price from $5,000 to $13,500 depending on the manufacturer and the installer.